comsee-research/blade/README.md

 BLADE: Blur Aware Depth Estimation with a plenoptic camera
 =====================================================

-BLADE is a set of tools to estimate depth map from raw images obtained by a multifocus plenoptic camera (e.g., a Raytrix R12) based on the [libpleno].
+BLADE is a set of tools to estimate depth map from raw images obtained by (multifocus) plenoptic cameras (e.g., a Raytrix R12) based on the [libpleno].

 Quick Start